 Robert H. Lee, CM, OBC, BCom’56, LLD’96

 When it came time to name its alumni centre, alumni UBC didn’t have to look far to choose Vancouver’s own Robert H. Lee.
-The influential business leader and philanthropist has been one of UBC’s most exemplary alumni since graduating with his Bachelor of Commerce in 1956.
+The influential business leader and philanthropist had been one of UBC’s most exemplary alumni since graduating with his Bachelor of Commerce in 1956.

-Known to many as “Mr. UBC,” Bob’s ties to the university are deep: here he met his wife, Lily (BSN’56), and their four children (Carol, BCom’81; Derek, BCom’82; Leslie, BCom’84; and Graham, BCom’87) and son and daughters-in-law (Carlota, BCom’82; John Murphy, BA’84 & Angela BA’88) all graduated from UBC.
+Known to many as “Mr. UBC,” Bob’s ties to the university were deep: here he met his wife, Lily (BSN’56), and their four children (Carol, BCom’81; Derek, BCom’82; Leslie, BCom’84; and Graham, BCom’87) and son and daughters-in-law (Carlota, BCom’82; John Murphy, BA’84 & Angela BA’88) all graduated from UBC.